Internet, Phone & Electrical Information

 All rooms are adequately heated.
 Personal heaters and air conditioners of any kind are banned.
 This is not only because of the fire danger but also because of the likelihood of overloading the electrical circuits.

-Other types of electrical equipment you bring into Monash Residential Services such as radios and hair- dryers must be properly earthed and no item may have a power consumption of more than 500 watts.
+Other types of electrical equipment you bring into Monash Residential Services such as radios and hair- dryers must be properly earthed and no item may more than 10amps at 240 volts otherwise the power point will trip.